 Finding the Right Resources

 We believe there are vast groups of people involved in agriculture in developed countries who have considerable knowledge regarding all phases of agriculture.
 We have spent considerable time in northern Uganda and have worked to understand the issues and challenges farmers face on a daily basis.
 The farmers we work with are both men and women.
 They face incredible challenges in producing not only food for their families but also enough food to sell in the marketplace.
-Field of Hope is all about matching these people on the ground who have desperate needs with those people in developed countries who have incredible talents uniquely qualified to help them.
+Field of Hope is all about matching these people on the ground who have desperate needs with those people in developed countries who have incredible talents and are uniquely qualified to help them.

 Determining Project Costs